 Alongside the log, Muirhead’s investigation found that likely Marshall and Ducat had left the lighthouse after donning their oilskins, leaving MacArthur to man the light.
 For the third man to leave the building and leave the light unattended was a serious breach of rules, but MacArthur appeared to have left the lighthouse, without his protective waterproofs, shortly after.
 Muirhead also noted that there had been no reports of storms between the 12th and 15th of December anywhere nearby.

 The observation regarding the oilskins tallies well with the most popular explanation, that Marshall and Ducat had got into difficulties when attempting to either secure the landing stage against the storm, or possibly retrieve the supply crate that had been found smashed at the western landing, subsequently ending up in the water.
 MacArthur had then attempted to aid his colleagues before being swept away himself.
-The location of the western landing, close to a sea cave that could act as a funnel and create unpredictable bursts of water than could catch a man unawares may have played a role in one or all of the men losing their footing.
+The location of the western landing, close to a sea cave that could act as a funnel and create unpredictable bursts of water that could catch a man unawares, may have played a role in one or all of the men losing their footing.

 This is likely the most plausible explanation, but some members of the Board Headquarters remained unconvinced.
 All other logs in the area reported calm weather and seas over the three days where the Eilean Mòr logbook recorded the worst storm in memory.
 Many believed that the three men, particularly Ducat, were too experienced to have been caught out by the weather, however bad it was.
 No bodies were ever found.
 Given the strange entries in the lighthouse log, the other possible explanation was that on of the men, most likely MacArthur, had suffered a break from reality or gone into a rage and killed the other two, before jumping into the sea himself, or that the three men had fought on the dock and all ended up in the water.